-To apply Lemma~\ref{lem:dimension_spaned_cone}, we need to rearrange any occurring trees of marked points in $\pi'$ as depicted in Figure~\ref{fig:rational_tail}, where the level structure on the graph on the right may be different depending on the order on the half-edges $q_i$.
-This is always possible: First note that all irreducible components of $X'$ need to have genus zero.
-Second note that the ``contracted'' vertex in the middle of Figure \ref{fig:rational_tail} must be realized by a primitive $k$-differential.
-But for a stratum of primitive $k$-differentials of genus zero, the forgetful map to $\cM_{0,n}$ is surjective.
-Thus the degeneration is contained in the closure.
+To apply Lemma~\ref{lem:dimension_spaned_cone}, we need to rearrange any such tree of marked points.
+In a first step, we contract the tree as in Figure~\ref{fig:rational_tail}.
+The vertex obtained in this way will no longer be zero dimensional.

+We will now explain how to degenerate this vertex into a chain of zero dimensional vertices without producing a tree of marked points.
+Our argument works by induction on the dimension of the vertex, i.e.\ we will explain how to split off a zero dimensional vertex which will reduce the dimension by one.
+We may assume $q_1 \leq \cdots \leq q_n$ and distinguish several cases.

+\textbf{Case $q_n > -k$:} we may degenerate as in Figure~\ref{subfig:rational_tail_zero}.
+Hereby we introduce a new level into the graph, such that the vertex containing $q_n$ is the only vertex in its level.
+If $k$ divides $q_n + 1$, then the vertex containing $q_n$ will be inconvenient by Proposition~\ref{prop:residue_map_origin_missing}~(iv).
+In this case any two preimages of the newly formed edge form an effective cycle for the pole and allow to choose a non-zero $k$-residue, thus redeeming the inconvenient vertex.
+Independently of this special case, the vertex on top level now has the orders $1, \dots, 1, q_1, \dots, q_{n-1}, q'_n$ with $q'_n > q_n$ at the marked points, and we can repeat the process until all vertices are of dimension zero.

+At last, we remark that any inconvenient vertex in the rest of the graph that was redeemed by an effective cycle or a pair of independent cycles before degenerating the vertex is still redeemed by essentially the same cycles afterwards: If the cycle was using the half-edge $q_1$, it needs to be replaced with the obvious cycle that contains the newly formed edge.
+The same will be true in all other cases we discuss below, and we will not repeat this argument for each case.
+So from now on we can assume $q_n \leq -k$.